Korey Lee Preview, Player Props: White Sox vs. Orioles

 - Lee hit .160 with two doubles and a walk.

-- Lee got a hit in two of 11 games last year, with multiple hits in one of those games.
+- In two of 11 games last season, Lee got aboard via a hit, including one game with multiple hits.

-- He did not hit a home run last year in the 11 games he appeared in.
+- He did not homer last year in the 11 games he appeared in.

-- Lee drove in a run in two of 11 games last season, with multiple RBIs once.
+- Lee drove in a run in two of 11 games last year, with multiple RBIs once.

-- He did not score in any of the 11 games he played in last year.
+- He did not score in any of the 11 games he played in last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.